Abrakurrie Cave

 Abrakurrie Cave is a wild cave on the Nullarbor Plain in Western Australia.
-It is located about 48 km north west of Eucla and is reported to have the largest single cave chamber in the southern hemisphere, and that stencils in the cave are the deepest penetration of Aboriginal art of any cave system in Australia.
+It is located about 48 km north west of Eucla and is reported to have the largest single cave chamber in the southern hemisphere.
+The stencils in the cave are the deepest penetration of Aboriginal art of any cave system in Australia.

+Exploration

 Visits to the cave occurred as early as the 1880s.